UNDG Dialogues on the implementation of the post-2015 development agenda

 Countries hosting national dialogues on Partnerships with Civil Society include Cambodia, Colombia, Indonesia, Jordan, Lesotho, St. Lucia and Tunisia.

-An e-discussion provides a major opportunity to present the perspectives and recommendations of volunteer groups regarding a broader vision of tools to implement the post-2015 development agenda.
-Input from the e-discussion and from national and regional dialogues will be summarized by the co-leaders in a set of recommendations that will be:
+An e-discussion provided a major opportunity to present the perspectives and recommendations of volunteer groups regarding a broader vision of tools to implement the post-2015 development agenda.
+Input from the e-discussion and from national and regional dialogues were summarized by the co-leaders in a set of recommendations to be:

 - showcased during a high-level global meeting (Siem Reap, Cambodia, 20-21 October 2014)